Skip to main content

 6 minutes

-• The 5+ safest cities in SC by crime rate
+• The safest cities and towns in South Carolina based on recent crime trends

 South Carolina's Safest Cities - At a Glance